Joe Dirt: Plot

 Eventually, Joe lands the janitorial job at the radio station, where he recounts how he gave up the search and returned to Silvertown to be with Brandy.
-However, Robby informed him that he and Brandy are getting married and that she found Joe's parents, but instructed him not to tell Joe.
+However, Robby informed him that he and Brandy were getting married and that she found Joe's parents but instructed him not to tell Joe.
 Zander calls Brandy to find out why, and she tells Joe his parents were killed the day they were at the Grand Canyon; she pleads with Joe to return to Silvertown.
 Upset by the news, Joe stays in Los Angeles.

 Joe is unaware that he has become a media sensation, but he quickly discovers his newfound fame.
 An appearance on TRL results in a phone call from a woman claiming to be Joe's mother.
-Joe meets his parents and he discovers that they intentionally abandoned him, and that they only reconnected with him in order to boost their sales of clown figurines.
+Joe meets his parents, and he discovers that they intentionally abandoned him and that they only reconnected with him to boost their sales of clown figurines.
 Joe storms out, cutting ties with his parents.
 He intends to commit suicide, but Brandy arrives and finally admits that she lied to him about his parents being dead because she had to protect him from them and their greed after she found out what horrible people they were.
-Brandy expresses her love and convinces Joe to come home with her but he suffers a head injury after a police officer lassos and accidentally causes him to fall off a bridge hitting his head while springing back up.
+Brandy expresses her love and convinces Joe to come home with her, but he suffers a head injury after a police officer lassos and accidentally causes him to fall off a bridge hitting his head while springing back up.

-Joe wakes up in Brandy's house, surrounded by his friends: Kickin' Wing, who reveals that thanks to Joe he now owns 30 successful firework stands, Clem (who is now under the name of Gert B. Frobe) and Charlene (now without a thumb and middle finger on her left hand), who are now engaged.
+Joe wakes up in Brandy's house, surrounded by his friends: Kickin' Wing, who reveals that thanks to Joe he now owns 30 successful firework stands, Clem (who is now under the name of Gert B. Frobe) and Charlene (who sold the alligator farm after losing her thumb and middle finger except her ring finger on her left hand to one of the alligators), who are now engaged.
 Brandy reveals that she got Joe a dreadlock wig following his head operation, has retrieved his Hemi, and she has a new dog that Charlie fathered.
 As they prepare to take a ride in Joe's Hemi, Robby arrives and tells Joe that no one wants him in Silvertown.
 Clem threatens Robby and exclaims that they are Joe's family.
 Robby challenges Joe to a race and Joe leaves him in the dust as Robby's car malfunctions and breaks down.
 As they drive away, Zander dedicates a song to Joe on the radio.